The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

-The vertical adjoint functors are given by a relative symmetric algebra construction.
-In both cases cooperads and collections, we forget about $\Lambda$-structures in a first step, and we form our objects arity-wise, by the relative tensor products $\kk/\Sym(M) = \kk\otimes_{\Sym(\kk)}\Sym(M)$ in the category of plain unitary commutative algebras, where $M$ denotes any cochain graded dg-module equipped with a coaugmentation $\epsilon_*: \kk\rightarrow M$, and $\Sym(-)$ refers to the standard symmetric algebra functor on the category of dg-modules.
+The vertical adjoint functors of our diagram are given by a relative symmetric algebra construction.
+To be explicit, in both cases cooperads and collections, we forget about $\Lambda$-structures in a first step, and we form our objects arity-wise, by the relative tensor products $\kk/\Sym(M) = \kk\otimes_{\Sym(\kk)}\Sym(M)$ in the category of plain unitary commutative algebras, where $M$ denotes any cochain graded dg-module equipped with a coaugmentation $\epsilon_*: \kk\rightarrow M$, and $\Sym(-)$ refers to the standard symmetric algebra functor on the category of dg-modules.
+Thus, for an object $\COp$ of the category of coaugmented cooperads $\ComOp^c/\dg^*\Op^c$, we explicitly set: